Dollar/Dinar rates slightly drop in Baghdad and Erbil

 Shafaq News/ The U.S. dollar exchange rate against the Iraqi dinar slumped in the markets of Iraq's capital city, Baghdad, and the capital of the Kurdistan Region, Erbil.

-Shafaq News Agency correspondent said on Saturday that the Central al-Kifah and al-Harithiya exchanges are trading the dollar at 148,100 dinars to 100, 150 dinars below the opening rate last Tuesday.
+Shafaq News Agency correspondent reported that the Central al-Kifah and al-Harithiya exchanges are trading the dollar at 147600 dinars to 100 U.S. dollars.